Murder of Sharon Lee Gallegos: Autopsy

 The forensic pathologist who performed the autopsy determined that the body was that of a white girl, (Note: The actual race of the decedent was later ruled as being indeterminable.) most likely between the ages of five and seven years old, 3 feet–6 inches to 4 feet–5 inches in height, and likely weighing 50 to 60 pounds.
 (Note: Further examinations of the child's remains conducted shortly after the discovery of her body indicated she may have been as old as nine or as young as two at the time of her death.)
 The child had been dead for between one and two weeks prior to the discovery of her remains.
 Her hair color was brown, possibly having been tinted or dyed auburn, and she had a full set of intact milk teeth described as being in a markedly good condition.

-The actual cause of death of the child was never determined by medical examiners, although her death was officially declared to be a homicide.
+The actual cause of death of the child was never determined by medical examiners, although her death was officially declared a homicide.
 (Note: Within a legal context, the act of homicide refers to all killings by other people as a result of a volitional act; not just the act of murder) Although unable to determine the actual cause of death, the forensic pathologist was able to definitively state the decedent had not suffered any puncture wounds or bone fractures, either at the time of her death or during her lifetime.
 Furthermore, the contemporary autopsy report states that her remains were charred, presumably from her body having been set alight around the time of her death, and none of the items of clothing recovered bore any puncture holes indicative of being penetrated by a knife.

 Because the decedent had been in an advanced state of decomposition at the time of her discovery, creating an actual composite drawing of the child's facial features was not possible.
 (Note: Contemporary records retained at the National Missing and Unidentified Persons System state the child's face had actually been in a "recognizable" state at the time of her discovery.)